Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

+\mypar{Conditional anonymity.} \texttt{ApproxCount} starts by assuming that the anonymity of $\vartheta$ is $x$, and makes deductions on other anonymities based on this assumption.
+Thus, we will distinguish between the actual anonymity of a node $a(v)$ and the \emph{conditional anonymity} $a'(v)=\delta a(v)$ that \texttt{ApproxCount} may compute under the initial assumption that $a'(\vartheta)=x=\delta a(\vartheta)$.

-The procedure $\texttt{ApproxCount}(\mathcal V, s, x, \ell)$ begins by assuming that $x$ is the anonymity of the first leader node $\tau \in L_s$.
-Then it scans the levels of $\mathcal V$ starting from $L_s$, inferring the anonymities of other nodes based on known anonymities.
-As soon as it has obtained enough information, it stops and returns $(n',t)$, where $L_t$ is the level scanned thus far.
+\mypar{Overview of \texttt{ApproxCount}.} The procedure $\texttt{ApproxCount}$ scans the levels of $\mathcal V$ starting from $L_s$, making ``guesses'' on the conditional anonymities of nodes based on already known conditional anonymities.
+Generalizing some lemmas from~\cite{DV22}, we develop a criterion to determine when a guess is correct.
+This yields more nodes with known conditional anonymities, and therefore more guesses (the details are in \cref{s:approxcount}).
+As soon as it has obtained enough information, the procedure stops and returns $(n',t)$, where $L_t$ is the level scanned thus far.
 If the information gathered satisfies certain criteria, then $n'$ is an approximation of $n$.
-Otherwise, $n'$ is an error code, as detailed below.
+Otherwise, $n'$ is an error message, as detailed below.